Representation and duality of the untyped lambda-calculus in nominal lattice and topological semantics, with a proof of topological completeness: Nominal algebras over nominal sets

-This simpler version of the definition appeared previously in \cite{gabbay:stodfo,gabbay:semooc}.
-We arrived at Definition~\ref{defn.sub.sets} as a modification and generalisation of the first definition to the case where we cannot assume that points have finite support (because of a later use of Zorn's Lemma in Theorem~\ref{thrm.maxfilt.zorn}).
+In the case that $\ns P$ is small-supported, so that every $p\in|\ns P|$ has small support, then Definition~\ref{defn.p.action} can be simplified as described in part~2 of Proposition~\ref{prop.amgis.iff}.
+This version appeared as a definition in \cite{gabbay:stodfo,gabbay:semooc}.
+We arrived at Definition~\ref{defn.sub.sets} as a modification and generalisation of the first definition to the case where we cannot assume that points have small support (because of the infinitely many choices made in Theorem~\ref{thrm.maxfilt.zorn}).

 Interestingly, only \rulefont{\sigma\sigma} comes directly from the structure of the underlying $\amgis$-algebra (from \rulefont{\amgis\sigma}).
 Other axioms are forced---\rulefont{\sigma\alpha} from the definition (Lemma~\ref{lemm.sigma.alpha}), and \rulefont{\sigma\#} and \rulefont{\sigma\id} from conditions~\ref{item.fresh.powsigma} and~\ref{item.alpha.powsigma} in Definition~\ref{defn.powsigma}.